plackyhacker/plackyhacker.github.io/testing/nopreauth.md

 The setting I made breaks down as follows:

 ```
 NORMAL_ACCOUNT       0x0200
 DONT_EXPIRE_PASSWORD 0x10000
 DONT_REQ_PREAUTH     0x400000
 ```

-More settings can be referred to at:
+More settings can be refered to at:

 https://learn.microsoft.com/en-us/troubleshoot/windows-server/identity/useraccountcontrol-manipulate-account-properties